National League for Democracy: Ideology and political positions

 The party advocates a non-violent movement towards multi-party democracy in Myanmar, which was under military rule from 1962 to 2011.
 The party also claims to support human rights (including broad-based freedom of speech), the rule of law, and national reconciliation.
 The NLD is described as liberal, democratic-liberal, liberal-conservative, and social-liberal.
 The NLD supports populism and protectionist economic policies.
 Historically, the NLD has been a social-democratic party.
+It has also been described as either centrist or not having a rigid ideology.

 Aung San Suu Kyi also claimed amendments to the constitution of 2008, drafted with the input of the armed forces, such as the mandatory granting of 25% of seats in parliament to appointed military representatives, are undemocratic.